wp-plugins/wordfence/readme.txt

 * Scans for heuristics of backdoors, trojans,  suspicious code and other security issues.
 * Checks the strength of all user and admin passwords to enhance login security.
 * Monitor your DNS security for unauthorized DNS changes.
-* Includes a firewall to block common security threats like fake Googlebots, malicious scans from hackers and botnets.
 * Rate limit or block security threats like aggressive crawlers, scrapers and bots doing security scans for vulnerabilities in your site.
 * Choose whether you want to block or throttle users and robots who break your security rules.
 * Includes login security to lock out brute force hacks and to stop WordPress from revealing info that will compromise security.